 The flat rate form of pay involves paying the telemarketing agency on an hourly or daily basis, the advantage being that you know exactly how much you will be paying each day, but lacks any performance incentive.

 This method is best for working through large lists of clients and assessing potential interest in your product or service.

-Prices for generating leads will vary according to the difficulty of generating the leads for your particular product, but can cost anything from £20 to £150.
+Prices will vary according to the difficulty of generating the leads for your particular product or service, and can cost anywhere from £20-£150.

 Potential Cost Savings